loveneetchahal/top-full-stack-interview-questions/angular-interview-questions/README.md

 Here are some basic interview questions and answers for an angular developer:

 **What are components?**

 **Answer:**

 **what are services? give any one?**

 **Answer:**

 **how you create rounting in angular between components?**

 **Answer:**

 **What is route guard in Angular?**

 **Answer:**

 ** What is difference between subject and behavior?**

 **Answer:**

 **What is Angular Framework?**

+**Answer:**
-**Answer:** Angular is a TypeScript-based open-source front-end platform that makes it easy to build web, mobile and desktop applications.
+Angular is a TypeScript-based open-source front-end platform that makes it easy to build web, mobile and desktop applications.
 The major features of this framework include declarative templates, dependency injection, end to end tooling which ease application development.

 **What is the difference between AngularJS and Angular?**

+**Answer:**
-**Answer:** Angular is a completely revived component-based framework in which an application is a tree of individual components.
+Angular is a completely revived component-based framework in which an application is a tree of individual components.

-Here are some of the major differences in tabular format:- **Answer:**
+Here are some of the major differences in tabular format:-

 AngularJS	                                                    Angular
 It is based on MVC architecture	                            This is based on Service/Controller It uses JavaScript to build the application	Uses            TypeScript to build the application